 Most people know what hunger feels like yet struggle to control it.
+(Cue the endless trips to the pantry for a handful of chips.)
 Another approach to managing appetite is to focus on the flip side of hunger: fullness.
 It’s all about keeping some food in your stomach as long as possible because when your stomach is empty, biological signals of survival kick in to stimulate hunger.
 So when fullness is sustained, hunger is reduced — a win-win when it comes to healthy eating.

 Fullness is not always all about the number of calories.
 Oftentimes, it’s about volume — the amount of food consumed for the same number of calories.
 Studies continue to show people eat for the amount of food, not calories.

-When it comes to fullness, one size does not fit all.
+When it comes to foods that fill you up, one size does not fit all.
 Try them out to see what combination works best for you.
 Many of the foods are “double duty” and contain two fullness boosters.

 • red peppers